-New test to help heavy drinkers reduce alcohol intakeNovember 27th, 2012 in Addiction
+New test to help heavy drinkers reduce alcohol intakeNovember 27, 2012 in Medicine & Health / Addiction

 (Medical Xpress)—Researchers at the University of Liverpool have developed a computer-based test that could help heavy drinkers reduce their alcohol consumption.

 Research at Liverpool has shown that the habit of consuming alcohol can be interrupted when people practice methods of restraint whenever they see images of alcoholic drinks.

 The team developed a computer test that required participants to press particular buttons when an image of alcohol or soft drink appeared on screen.
 They were asked to perform this task at speed, but when they heard a tone sound they were expected to stop immediately.

 In one group the tone was presented at the same time as alcohol pictures appeared on screen, and in another group the tone was not matched up to images of alcoholic drinks.

 Following the task, participants were given the option of drinking beer.
 Researchers found that participants who learned to exercise restraint when alcohol images were shown subsequently drank less beer than the control groups that did not practice the same method.